muhammedabuali/muhammedabuali.github.io/_posts/2015-02-14-making-a-static-website.md

 2. easy to modify: you can modify your websites very easily. you don't need to handle wierd database and back-end issues. you can install themes instantly.

+## what is jekyll?
+jekyll is a [ruby](https://en.wikipedia.org/wiki/Ruby_%28programming_language%29) [gem](https://en.wikipedia.org/wiki/RubyGems) that tries to take away the tediousness and repition of managing your static website.